-If a C-Section Should Have Been Performed Earlier
+If A Cesarean Section Should Have Been Performed Earlier

-Many pregnancies require a caesarean section for the health and safety of the mother and baby.
-Unfortunately, a delayed c-section can cause great harm to both baby and mother, resulting in potential lifelong effects.
+Many pregnancies require a cesarean section for the health and safety of the mother and baby.
+Unfortunately, a delayed C-section can cause great harm to both baby and mother, resulting in potential lifelong effects.

-At The Mahoney Law Firm, P.C., we have handled hundreds of birth injury cases, and we are ready to handle yours with compassion and persistence.
+At The Mahoney Law Firm, P.C., we have handled hundreds of birth injury cases in Colorado and Wyoming, and we are ready to handle yours with compassion and persistence.
 To schedule a free consultation at our Denver law office, contact us online or call us at 303-800-3168.

-During labor and delivery, the mother is connected to an electronic fetal heart rate monitoring device which is used to assess the well-being of the fetus.
-This device tracks the heart rate of the baby, as well as the contractions of the mother.
+During labor and delivery, the mother is connected to an electronic fetal heart rate monitoring device that is used to assess the well-being of the fetus.
+This device tracks the heart rate of the baby as well as the contractions of the mother.

 Joined by sons Paul Mahoney and Kevin Mahoney, both attorneys, our legal team focuses 100% on medical malpractice and personal injury law.
 We also assist individuals and families dealing with assisted-delivery injuries and other birth injuries.